Carbon dioxide molecule.

 Carbon dioxide is taken in by plants during photosynthesis and produced by animal respiration.
 The building of an organism requires a way of making organic molecules from carbon dioxide.
 This is achieved during the Calvin cycle of photosynthesis in green plants.
 By means of this cycle, plants incorporate carbon dioxide into sugars which form the basis for all of the organic molecules synthesized by cells.

-Carbon dioxide and global warmingCarbon is formed by the combustion of carbon and carbon compounds (such as fossil fuels and biomass), by respiration, which is a slow combustion in animals and plants, and by the gradual oxidation of organic matter in the soil.
+Carbon is formed by the combustion of carbon and carbon compounds (such as fossil fuels and biomass), by respiration, which is a slow combustion in animals and plants, and by the gradual oxidation of organic matter in the soil.

-Carbon dioxide contributes about 60% of the potential global warming effect of manmade emissions of greenhouse gases.
+Carbon dioxide contributes about 60% of the potential global warming effect of man-made emissions of greenhouse gases.
 Although living organisms naturally emits this gas, these emissions are offset by the uptake of carbon dioxide by plants during photosynthesis; they therefore tend to have no effect on atmospheric concentrations.
 The burning of fossil fuels, however, releases carbon dioxide fixed by plants many millions of years ago and thus increases its concentration in the atmosphere.

 The global warming potential (GWP) of other greenhouse gases is measured in relation to that of carbon dioxide, which by international scientific convention is assigned a value of 1.

-Carbon dioxide equivalentCarbon dioxide equivalent is the amount of carbon dioxide by weight emitted into the atmosphere that would produce the same estimated radiative forcing as a given weight of another radiatively active gas.
+Carbon dioxide equivalent is the amount of carbon dioxide by weight emitted into the atmosphere that would produce the same estimated radiative forcing as a given weight of another radiatively active gas.
 Carbon dioxide equivalents are computed by multiplying the weight of the gas being measured (for example, methane) by its estimated global warming potential (which is 21 for methane).
 "Carbon equivalent units" are defined as carbon dioxide equivalents multiplied by the carbon content of carbon dioxide (i.e., 12/44).

 Solid carbon dioxide, or dry ice, is used as a refrigerant for transporting perishables.
-It is made by compressing carbon dioxide gas to a pressure of about - 7MN/m2 at –57°C, when it liquefies; it is then expanded adiabatically to atmospheric pressure and cools, solid carbon dioxide "snow" separating.
+It is made by compressing carbon dioxide gas to a pressure of about 7MN/m2 at –57°C, when it liquefies; it is then expanded adiabatically to atmospheric pressure and cools, solid carbon dioxide "snow" separating.
 This is compressed into blocks.
-Dry ice sublimes at –78.5°C;.
+Dry ice sublimes at –78.5°C.

 It has been suggested that on some worlds carbon dioxide, rather than water, might serve as a suitable solvent for life.
 Although this may sound unlikely, when carbon dioxide is subjected to pressures of 90 atmospheres or more, such as are found on planets such as Venus or Neptune, it enters a quasi-liquid, supercritical state.
 In this unfamiliar form, carbon dioxide is as heavy as water but almost as easy to move through as air because molecules of carbon dioxide don't stick together as tightly as the molecules in most liquids.
 When certain enzymes (biological catalysts) are placed in supercritical carbon dioxide, they work as well as they do in other substances that have been suggested as alternative solvents for life, such as hexane and ether.